LiNk-NY/vizrisk_cunysph/README.md

-## vizrisk_cunysph
+## MetSafe: Metabolic Syndrome and Food Environment

+We developed an interactive visualization using the Behavioral Risk Factor Surveillance System (BRFSS) survey data as part of the US Department of Health and Human Services' VizRisk competition.
+The aim of this project is to present the point prevalence of a group of self-reported risk factors that constitute metabolic syndrome across the United States and to display possible influential factors.

-This is the shiny risk visualization web application proudly developed by Professor Levi Waldron, Jasmine Abdelnabi, Marcel Ramos, Finn Schubert, Katarzyna Wyka, Henry Wang, and Cody Boppert
+This shiny visualization web application was proudly developed by Levi Waldron PhD., Marcel Ramos, Finn Schubert, Cody Boppert, Jasmine Abdelnabi, Henry Wang, Kezhen Fei, Ragheed Al-dulaimi, and Dr. Ashish Joshi.

+# Accessing the live application

+Please redirect your browser to https://mramos.shinyapps.io/GeoVizMS

 # Instructions for local deployment